katemae/esports-modeling/index.md

 We include this **quantitative** feature because different classes tend to be stronger at different levels of the game.
 For example, a fighter or assassin may contribute the majority of their team's damage in a short (around 25 minutes or less) game, while a marksman will likely contribute the majority of their team's damage in longer games.

 Because this column is recorded in seconds, there is a LARGE variety of values stored (around 1625 unique values to be exact), with a minimum of 921 seconds and a maximum of 3577 seconds.
 For the purposes of our analysis, we will perform a Quantile Transformation.
-This way, the `'gamelength` column will display whether the game length was in the 10th percentile of game lengths, the 20th percentile of game lengths, etc.
+This way, the `'gamelength'` column will display whether the game length was in the 10th percentile of game lengths, the 20th percentile of game lengths, etc.

 ### `'kills'`, `'deaths'`, and `'assists'`

 We include these three **quantitative** features because some classes prioritize aiding their teammates in killing an enemy, while other classes want to be the ones to score those kills.
 For example, a support or tank champion may focus more on setting up kills for their assassin or marksman teammates rather than actually going for the kills themselves, leading to a low number of kills but high number of assists.
 Classes who tend to be the first to enter a fight may also end up dying more.

 For our model, we will standardize the `'kills'`, `'deaths'`, and `'assists'` column based on game length using a manually-created `StdScalerByGroup` class.
 This transformation gives more context to these stats--for example, earning 5 total kills in a 20 minute game would be much more impressive than earning 5 total kills in a 40 minute game.
-Note that because these transformations rely on `'gamelength'` post-tranformation, the Quantile Tranformation will be performed prior to preprocessing all other features.
+Note that because these transformations rely on `'gamelength'` post-transformation, the Quantile Transformation will be performed prior to preprocessing all other features.

 <br>
 <br>

-After performing all these necessary preprocessing encodings and transormations to our data, we set a RandomForestClassifier for our model initialized with an arbitrary max depth of 15 to begin with (later, we will use the GridSearchCV function in our final model to fine-tune this hyperparameter).
+After performing all these necessary preprocessing encodings and transformations to our data, we set a RandomForestClassifier for our model initialized with an arbitrary max depth of 15 to begin with (later, we will use the GridSearchCV function in our final model to fine-tune this hyperparameter).

 ## **Model Evaluation** <a name="base_eval"></a>